bahrus/be-overloading/README.md

 Script HTML elements like yore, with support for ES modules.

-This works without any help from be-overloading:
+This works, without any help from be-overloading:

 ```html
 <button be-overloading onclick="textContent = 'Try to come to life';"